 Spencer may be the only Sable dog produced at the Dragonpatch.
 Owned and adored by the Weber family in Erie PA, he lived a long and happy life.
 Dearly missed by friends and family

 Audrey was truly Seth’s dog.
 She followed him to bed each evening and wouldn’t come out until he was asleep.
 Seth’s first real job was the local Burger King, and he loved his Pudge very much.
-Giving his line of work and Audrey’s love of BK food, her nickname of PUDGE was an easy one.
+Given his line of work and Audrey’s love of BK food, her nickname of PUDGE was an easy one.

 Orrie was the first Blue Merle to reside at the Dragonpatch.
 As a young man, he moved to New York state with his favorite person VICKI, whom he loved and adored for many years.
 No one was as important to Orrie as Vicki was.

 On Memorial Day 2012, this handsome fella decided it was time to cross the bridge and be with his special dad.
 Although he left Diane behind, she loved this boy with all her heart and will forever remember the wonderful times she shared with this dear little boy.
 Rest In Peace Bentley.

 Yet another Dragonpatch pup made her way to the other side today.
-Clementine was loved by the Harvey family in Ohio and after 9 years of fun and adventure, Clem succumb to kidney failure.
+Clementine was loved by the Harvey family in Ohio and after 9 years of fun and adventure, Clem succumbs to kidney failure.
 We all say a pray for her.
 God Bless you Clem

 Deborah and ever faithful Simon, the King of the Dragonpatch.
 He will never be forgotten by those that knew him.